 I created this website as a supplement to The Haitian Declaration of Independence in an Atlantic Context, a conference hosted and funded by the Robert H. Smith International Center for Jefferson Studies.
 Since the conference, I have revised the website with the intention of sustaining a discussion about Haiti’s founding documents and their influences on the broader Atlantic.

 You can find a summary of the conference at the Legal History Blog and you can also see a Twitter summary of the conference at David Armitage’s storified recap of the live tweeting from the conference (#HaitiDOI).
-Stay tuned for an edited volume entitled The Haitian Declaration of Independence, forthcoming with the UVA Press.
+Stay tuned for an edited volume entitled The Haitian Declaration of Independence, (University of Virginia Press, forthcoming Fall 2015).

 Please send suggestions and feedback and be sure to comment on the blog!

 Julia Gaffield is a recent PhD from the Department of History at Duke University.
 She is currently an Assistant Professor in the Department of History at Georgia State University.
 Her manuscript in progress studies Haiti’s connections with the empires, nations, and colonies of the Atlantic during the crucial first years after the Declaration of Independence on January 1, 1804.

-Julia Gaffield, editor, The Haitian Declaration of Independence, (Forthcoming, UVA Press).
+Julia Gaffield, editor, The Haitian Declaration of Independence, (UVA Press, forthcoming Fall 2015).

 Julia Gaffield, “Haiti’s Declaration of Independence: Digging for Lost Documents in the Archives of the Atlantic World,” The Appendix, (2014) 2(1).
 (Also available in Haitian Kreyol!)